cycle/docs/query-builder/relations.md

 # Querying Relations
 It is possible to use columns and values of entity relations while composing the query.
 Relation properties (columns) can be accessed using dot notation `relation.property`.
-Please note, you must use domain specific property names, column names will be mapped automatically.
+Please note, you must use domain-specific property names, column names will be mapped automatically.

 ## Simple Condition
 To query entity with constain applied to it's related entity: